DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 As written, the old Roman roads obviously followed the most ‘logical’ route, and the easiest passages.
 And that is basically the main problem with the ‘original routes’: often the roads have been further transformed over the centuries, and are nowadays major roads of national importance (‘strade statali’), often even 4-lane highways.

-For that reason, also for our southern ‘Francigena Routes’, we have selected only the ‘best parts’, or to state it correctly: the ‘walkable parts’ of the Via Appia/Vie Francigene nel Sud and where necessary we deviate from the ‘official‘ route of the Via Francigena.
+For that reason, also for our southern ‘Francigena Routes’, we have selected only the ‘best parts’, or to state it correctly: the ‘walkable parts’ of the Via Appia/Vie Francigene nel Sud.
+Where necessary we deviate from the ‘official‘ route of the Via Francigena.
 This way we can take in a number of absolute highlights of southern Italy, places you must see once in a lifetime, but which often are relatively unknown.

 With us you can walk from Rome to Formia, mostly along the Via Appia (but taking in also some beautiful hikes in the Lepini Mountains, as well as the Circeo), from Formia to Benevento, the capital of the beautiful Sannio region (perhaps taking in Caserta, the Versailles of southern Italy and other bits of the ancient Vaia Appia), and through the hills of southern Italy all the way from Benevento to Bari.
-Then, along the coast, stopping in several charm9ing villages, the last stretch will bring you from Bari to Brindisi.
+Then, acoording to your interest, either along the coast, or slighty more inland, stopping in several charming villages, the last stretch will bring you from Bari to Brindisi.
+And if you wish, you can even continue to the very point of the Italian Peninsula, the Finis Terrae of Santa Maria di Leuca.

 The first part of the Via Appia, the part closest to Rome is the most famous (and part of a Regional Park), but also further South this road can still be walked!
 This is perhaps the area where the intriguing history of the area comes most alive.
 Here, more than ‘only’ walking over a medieval pilgrim’s route you’ll walk through the heartland of the Romans, from Rome into the Campania Felix, an area which flourished at the time of the Roman Empire.
 This area, boast some of the most impressive amphitheatres and other public buildings, as well as long stretches where the Roman pavement can still be seen.